DaveLangstaff/Enfys-Arduino/DetectorBoard_SCPI_v2/Readme.txt

 BURST#?		- reads OS readings into buffer and returns whole databuffer

+SCIENCE? -  reads all 8 ADC channels according to current OS and THROW parameters.
+Sums readings and then shifts to discard lower 4 bits
+         - returns all 8 readings in a comma seperated line

 DELAY xxxx 	- sets delay between SPI reads in usec DELAY?		- returns delay between SPI reads in usec